wimdaw/EUSERV_EX/README.md

 ## Setup

 ### Environment Variable Setting
 `CUSTOMERIDS`: (required) EUserv customer ids, it supports multiple accounts, must use one space to separate multiple accounts.
-DO NOT USE your EUserv account email address, USE custom id instead.
+DO NOT USE your EUserv account email address, USE customer id instead.

 `PASSWORDS`: (required) EUserv customer passwords, it supports multiple accounts, must use one space to separate multiple accounts.